-The Co-operative is party to a number of leases involving its investment properties including land, building/store facilities, gas bars, propane tanks and warehouses.
+The Co-operative is party to a number of leases involving its investment properties including land, building/store facilities, gas bars, and propane tanks.

-Payments received under these operating leases are recognized in other income with net rental income totaling \$9 (2021 - \$8) for the year ended October 31, 2022.
-Of this operating lease income recognized, \$4 (2021 - \$4) was contingent income based on gross sales and/or fuel sales of the lessee.
+Payments received under these operating leases are recognized in other income with net rental income totaling \$10 (2022 - \$9) for the year ended October 31, 2023.
+Of this operating lease income recognized, \$4 (2022 - \$4) was contingent income based on gross sales and/or fuel sales of the lessee.